IBM/SalesEnablement-VMware-L3/docs/Shared/HandsOn.md

 The user access provided to the instance in ITZ is restricted utilizing IBM Cloud's Identity and Access Management controls.
 Users will have the ability to view the VMware Shared instances already provisioned in the account via the IBM Cloud Portal as well as the ability to deploy a VM and/or vApp using VMware vCloud Directory.
 Users will NOT have the ability to provision new VMware Shared instances or modify the existing instances.

-??? info See all the VMware Shared specific IAM access provided in the ITZ environment
+??? info "See all the VMware Shared specific IAM access provided in the ITZ environment"
     vmware-solutions.instances.view: List or view IBM Cloud for VMware Solutions instances

     vmware-solutions.directorsite.vappauthor: Director vApp Author